Pri3D: Can 3D Priors Help 2D Representation Learning?: Experimental Setup

+Although the use of a supervised ImageNet pre-trained initialization is a common practice, for completeness we also evaluate Pri3D in an unsupervised pipeline without using ImageNet labels.
+Results suggest that Pri3D does not rely on any semantic supervision (\eg ImageNet labels) to succeed, and still is able to achieve a substantial gain in this setup.
+We name this variant \textbf{Unsupervised Pri3D}.
+Further results of Unsupervised Pri3D are demonstrated in supplementary materials.

-\paragraph{Stage II: Pri3D pre-training on ScanNet.} Our pre-training method is enabled by the inherent geometry and color information present in the RGB-D data sequences.
+~ \paragraph{Stage II: Pri3D pre-training on ScanNet.} Our pre-training method is enabled by the inherent geometry and color information present in the RGB-D data sequences.
 For pre-training, we leverage the color image and geometric reconstructions provided by the automatic reconstruction pipeline of ScanNet~\cite{dai2017scannet}; note that we do not use the semantic annotations during pre-training.
-ScanNet contains 2.5M images from 1513 RGB-D scans.
-We consider every $25^{\textrm{th}}$ frame and compute the set of overlapping pairs of frames, resulting in $\approx 840$k image pairs for which we compute their corresponding geometric chunks for each image, in order to apply both our view-invariant and geometric prior constraints.
+We also use a depth proxy loss by default in our experiments.
+Please refer to supplementary materials for details.
+ScanNet contains 2.5M images from 1513 ScanNet train video sequences.
+We regularly sample every $25^{\textrm{th}}$ frame without any other filtering (e.g., no control on viewpoint variation), and compute the set of overlapping pairs of frames that have $>30\%$ pixel overlap, resulting in $\approx 840$k frame pairs for which we compute their corresponding geometric chunks for each image, in order to apply both our view-invariant and geometric prior constraints.

-\paragraph{Downstream Fine-tuning.} We evaluate our Pri3D models by fine-tuning them on a suite of downstream image-based scene understanding tasks.
+~ \paragraph{Downstream Fine-tuning.} We evaluate our Pri3D models by fine-tuning them on a suite of downstream image-based scene understanding tasks.
 We use two datasets, ScanNet~\cite{dai2017scannet} and NYUv2~\cite{silberman2012indoor}, and the three tasks of semantic segmentation, object detection, and instance segmentation.
 As our pre-training dataset is ImageNet and ScanNet, fine-tuning on ScanNet represents a scenario of in-domain transfer---it would be interesting to know if the 3D priors can help with 2D representations for image-based tasks on \emph{the same dataset}.
 We further evaluate the performance of Pri3D on the NYUv2 dataset which maintains different statistics.
 This represents a out-of-domain transfer scenario.
 For semantic segmentation tasks, we directly use the U-Net architecture for dense prediction.
 The encoder and decoder networks are both pre-trained with Pri3D.
 For instance segmentation and detection tasks, we use Mask-RCNN~\cite{he2017mask} framework implemented in Detectron2~\cite{wu2019detectron2}.
 Only the backbone encoder part is pre-trained.